Can Someone Run a Background Check Without My Permission? (Yes & No)

 If the organization conducting the background check does not automatically provide one after denying you the job, ask them to do so.
 If they still do not comply, contact the Federal Trade Commission (FTC) immediately.

-Even if a potential employer is not conducting a traditional criminal background check, (Florida and other states) you still have rights to ensure your privacy and protect your information.
+Even if a potential employer is not conducting a traditional criminal history check in Florida and other states you still have rights to ensure your privacy and protect your information.
 Under the Fair Credit Reporting Act (FCRA), employers must also seek permission before conducting a consumer credit report check.
 In many states, there are limits to this type of check.
 In these states, in order to obtain a consumer credit report, the job must be related to finances, law, or a similar field, and the organization must explain why obtaining this information is vital in the hiring process.

 Potential employers may also conduct an “investigative report”, which could include personal interviews, social media checks, and other screening related to an individual’s character and reputation.
 Just like criminal background checks, employers need to seek permission to do so, according to national law.